polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 :::{figure} content/Sections/Figures/EXtraces.png
 :label: EXtraces
-Example of multiple voltage outputs measured by an oscilloscope to construct a dataset $\bm{X}$ with $u=1\,024$ raw TES traces of size $t=100$.
+Example of multiple voltage outputs measured by an oscilloscope to construct a dataset $\mathbf{X}$ with $u=1\,024$ raw TES traces of size $t=100$.
 :::

 :::{figure} content/Sections/Figures/EXdensity.pdf
 :label: EXdensity
-The dataset $\bm{X}$ is transformed into $\bm{Y}$ which has a single dimension ($r=1$), here plotted using a kernel density estimation [@SeabornkdeplotSeaborn0132].
+The dataset $\mathbf{X}$ is transformed into $\mathbf{Y}$ which has a single dimension ($r=1$), here plotted using a kernel density estimation [@SeabornkdeplotSeaborn0132].
 The dimensionality reduction technique (maximum value of the signals in this case) creates a low-dimensional space where signal features become apparent.
 Each peak is a cluster that represents the underlying dominant feature of the signals: the photon numbers.
 :::

 :::{figure} content/Sections/Figures/EXdist.pdf